dnedveck/blog/_posts/2018-06-09_Extracting-chords-from-songs.md

 Find out that you need `librubberband2v5` -- turns out that it's not available for 18.04.

-I found a deb for 17.10 at [reposcope.com](https://reposcope.com/package/librubberband2v5), and I decided to give it a shot to install.
+I found a [.deb](http://archive.ubuntu.com/ubuntu/pool/universe/r/rubberband/librubberband2v5_1.8.1-6ubuntu2_amd64.deb) for 17.10 at [reposcope.com](https://reposcope.com/package/librubberband2v5), and I decided to give it a shot to install.

 Installed it, then Sonic Visualizer installed.